 - For abstracts containing original research, the first, last, and corresponding authors are required to answer additional questions concerning their abstract for informational purposes only.
 All submissions are peer-reviewed.

 - Comply with conflict of interest management decisions, including the potential for slide review prior to presentation.
-For more information on these procedures, see ASCO’s Conflict of Interest Implementation Plan for CME Activities.
+For more information on these procedures, see ASCO’s Conflict of Interest Implementation Plan for CE Activities.

 - Oral Abstract Presentations: Selected abstracts integrated in general sessions or placed in dedicated oral abstract sessions will have presentations 10 minutes in length.
 Presenting authors should use slides to accompany their presentation.
 Those who have disclosed relevant employment relationships with commercial interests as defined by the CMSS will be prohibited from presenting and must select an alternate presenter with no relevant employment relationships.